-Many South Koreans have family trapped within this militarised country with it’s strange laws and ideology and amongst the streets of Seoul pictures depict scenes from a war stricken area, of people dying of starvation.
+Many South Koreans have families trapped within this militarized country with its strange laws and ideology and amongst the streets of Seoul, pictures depict scenes from a war-stricken area, of people dying of starvation.
 But standing across the river from the country, there is no evidence or in fact no humans as far as the eye can see.
 The whole land looks deserted.
-Small houses are strategically placed as propaganda and military check points line the border surrounded by wire fences.
+Small houses are strategically placed as propaganda and military checkpoints line the border surrounded by wire fences.

 The DMZ tour in South Korea is a fascinating and informative tour.
-The Demiltarized Zone lays between the borders of South and North Korea.
-Originally set up by the United Nations, this area of 4km is open to curious tourists wanting to know more about the goings on in North Korea.
+The Demilitarized Zone lays between the borders of South and North Korea.
+Originally set up by the United Nations, this area of 4km is open to curious tourists wanting to know more about the goings-on in North Korea.
 The golf course that lies within this area is classed as the most dangerous golf course in the world, stuck between two completely different worlds.

 The tour takes you to the 3rd tunnel – one of the four tunnels found and denied by the North as being built as part of another invasion.

-North Korea is a dangerous yet fascinating place which largely remains a mystery to the rest of the world and poses the biggest threat.
+North Korea is a dangerous yet fascinating place that largely remains a mystery to the rest of the world and poses the biggest threat.